dustinpfister/blog_posts/_posts/threejs-examples-waves.md

 layout: post
 categories: three.js
 id: 331
-updated: 2021-05-17 15:38:04
+updated: 2021-05-17 15:43:51
-version: 1.17
+version: 1.18
 ---

-So I wanted to start making some posts on [three.js](/2021/02/19/threejs-examples/) examples, and one of the first ideas that came to mind was to make a waves example.
-In this post I will be writing about a helper method that I made that can be used to create an instance of buffered geometry that is set of points that move in a wave like pattern.
+So I wanted to start making some posts on [three.js examples](/2021/02/19/threejs-examples/), rather that the usual posts on just simple examples of certain basic things here and there, and one of the first ideas that came to mind was to make a waves example.
+In this post I will be writing about a helper method that I made that can be used to create an instance of buffered geometry that is a set of points that move in a wave like pattern.

-So this threejs example might be a good starting point when it comes to figuring out how to go about creating a custom geometry with a little javaScript code.
+So this threejs example might be a good starting point when it comes to figuring out how to go about creating a custom geometry with a little javaScript code, and also how to work with the [Buffer Geometry constructor](/2021/04/22/threejs-buffer-geometry/).
+In this example I am just creating the points of a geometry though, so I will be using the THREE.Points constructor and the points material rather than the usual mesh constructor.

 <!-- more -->